Infertility affects millions of people of reproductive age worldwide –

 elements of reproductive health.
 Recognizing the importance and impact

-of infertility on people’s quality of life and well-being, WHO is
+of on people’s quality of life and well-being, WHO is

 Collaborating with partners to conduct global epidemiological and